inter-erlang/SwErl/README.md

 ![SwErl](Sources/SwErl/SwErl.docc/resources/logo_text.svg)
 SwErl is a general purpose concurrency library conforming to the design patterns and principles found in the Erlang Programming Language.
-SwErl also includes SwErl Node, an as-of-yet incomplete library allowing native Swift to connect to a distributed Erlang system as a near-fully featured node.
 For Swift Developers with little to no Erlang experience, a quick primer for SwErl [is provided here](Sources/SwErl/SwErl.docc/GettingStarted.md).
 ## Why SwErl?

 ### Painless Concurrency